HandcartCactus/tableau-xray/README.rst

 If the file is a ``.twbx`` file, I call ``tempfile.mkdtemp`` to create a library to unzip the file to.
 It doesn't delete itself once the script is done running, in case you wanted to use the unzipped contents in other ways.

+You would then use the outputs just like any other `BS4/BeautifulSoup object <https://www.crummy.com/software/BeautifulSoup/bs4/doc/#for-xml-documents>`_